RobotecAI/o3de.org/content/docs/user-guide/interactivity/robotics/simulation-interfaces.md

 ### Namespaces

-Users looking at the source code of the `SimulationInterfaces` Gem might be confused why there are two namespaces within one gem - `SimulationInterfaces` and `ROS2SimulationInterfaces`.
-The reason for this is to distinguish the part of the code that implements features of the `simulation_interfaces` standard in O3DE and defines API using EBuses ( `SimulationInterfaces` namespace), from the part that acts as an adapter between ROS 2 and O3DE ( `ROS2SimulationInterfaces` namespace).
-This also makes it possible in the future to split them into two gems - `SimulationInterfaces` and `ROS2SimulationInterfaces` to allow users to use features implemented by the `SimulationInterfaces` without adding the dependency to the ROS 2 framework.
+The implementation of `SimulationInterfaces` Gem is separated between two namespaces: `SimulationInterfaces` and `ROS2SimulationInterfaces`.
+The implementation of the `simulation_interfaces` standard in O3DE and the API using EBuses (`SimulationInterfaces` namespace) is distinct from the part that acts as an adapter between ROS 2 and O3DE ( `ROS2SimulationInterfaces` namespace).
+This will enable the split into two separate Gems if needed (e.g. when implementing systems without the ROS 2 framework).

 ### O3DE implementation